-This Official Statement, which includes the cover page, page ii, and Appendices A and B hereto, provides certain information regarding the issuance by Waller Independent School District (the "District") of its Unlimited Tax School Building Bonds, Series 2023A (the "Bonds").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the order adopted by the Board of Trustees of the District (the "Board") on December 8, 2022, which authorized the issuance of the Bonds (the "Bond Order"), except as otherwise indicated herein.
-In the Bond Order, pricing of the Bonds and certain other matters were delegated to a pricing officer who approved and executed a pricing certificate which contains final pricing information for the Bonds.
-The Bond Order and the pricing certificate are collectively referred to herein as the "Order."
+This Official Statement, which includes the cover page, inside cover page, and Appendices A and B hereto, provides certain information regarding the issuance by Waller Independent School District (the "District") of its Unlimited Tax School Building Bonds, Series 2023 (the "Bonds").
+Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the order adopted on December 8, 2022, which authorized the issuance of the Bonds, except as otherwise indicated herein.
+In the order adopted on December 8, 2022, pricing of the Bonds and certain other matters were delegated to a pricing officer who approved and executed a pricing certificate which contains final pricing information for the Bonds.
+The order and the pricing certificate are collectively referred to herein as the "Order."